shenfe/rext/README.md

 ## Quick Import

-Use `rext.js` as a universal module ([umd](https://github.com/umdjs/umd)).
+Use `dist/rext.js` as a universal module ([umd](https://github.com/umdjs/umd)).

 ## IE 9- Support

-If IE9- browsers are required to send cross-domain requests with user credentials to some target origin, define the invoker-hostname whitelist in `iframe-agent.html` and put it at the root path of the origin.
+If IE9- browsers are required to send cross-domain requests with user credentials to some target origin, define the invoker-hostname whitelist in `dist/iframe-agent.html` and put it at the root path of the origin.

 For example:

-Define the invoker-hostname whitelist:
+Define the invoker-hostname whitelist in `iframe-agent.html`:

 > Replace
 > ```js